“He who would travel happily must travel lightly.” – Antoine de Saint-Exupery

 ◊ 3 – T-shirts, polos

-◊ 5 – long and short-sleeve blouses
+◊ 5 – long & short-sleeve blouses

 ◊ 1 – belt (double as money belt optional)

-Items for Men:
+Items for Men (the essentials):

-◊ 1 – outer shell waterproof/windbreaker jacket
+◊ 1 – lightweight waterproof/windbreaker jacket

 ◊ 1 – hat (floppy or cap)